HeRAMS-WHO/herams-i18n/docs/index.rst

 Add a Response to a Health Facility Record
 ------------------------------------------

-If HeRAMS is used as a monitoring tool, you can record changes to a health facility while keeping the existing information.
+If HeRAMS is used as a monitoring tool, you can record changes to a health facility  by adding a new reponse.
+This will add a new response to your health facility while keeping the history of your updates.

 .. note:: The feature to update health facilities is not enabled in all projects.
-Contact your *Project Admin* or send an email to `herams@who.int <mailto:herams@who.int?>`_ for further information.
+Contact your *Project admin* or send an email to `herams@who.int <mailto:herams@who.int?>`_ for further information.

 1. To update the status of a health facility, open the `data update interface <#access-the-data-update-interface>`__.
 2. Click the health facility record you would like to add a response to.